ahmedfekry/PaySky/README.md

     ```

 # Instructions
-1- the project uses migrations/sql server
+1- the project uses migrations/sql server .
-2- Please register first with Employer/Applicant role and then you can consume the apis
+2- Please register first with Employer/Applicant role and then you can consume the apis .
-3- the project uses web api authentication using JWT
+3- the project uses web api authentication using JWT.